EronInformatique/App-Mobile-Conception/Document_Rapports/Rapport_App_ERON_Sante.md

   - Shop (from FIFPL or Dcp)
     - typeform
   - Catalogues
-- App Features :
+- App screens and features :
-  - Home view
+  - Home screen
-  - Login view
+  - Login screen
-  - Notification (date start and end of training session)
+  - Notification (date start and end of training session) (features)
-  - Personnal Training
+  - Personnal Training (screen)
-    - Resume progress
+    - Resume progress (screen)
-    - List of training susbscribe
+    - List of training susbscribe (screen)
-    - List of training prerequisite and recommended about training followed
+    - List of training prerequisite and recommended about training followed (features)
-  - Shop (personal from GAFEO):
+  - Shop screen (personal from GAFEO):
-    - secured payment
+    - secured payment (features)
 - App functions: The app will allow user to see catalogues, news EronSanté, login (if they follow courses), see details of their training (start-end date session, number of hour spend, percentage completion),read and complete module training, to be redirect to shop training link with Dpc account.

 ## Design and Ergonomy